accel-brain/accel-brain-code/Reinforcement-Learning-with-js/README.md

 );
 ```

-If you want to use not `Boltzmann-Distribution-Q-Learning` but `Epsilon-Greedy-Q-Learning`, setup the epsilon-greedy-rate.
+If you want to use `Epsilon-Greedy-Q-Learning`, setup the epsilon-greedy-rate instead.

 ```js
 // The epsilon greedy rate.